LivelyKernel/lively4-explorable-dom/README.md

 The diagram below shows the high-level architecture of the explorable DOM inspector.
 The implementation is based on the State Pattern.

 ![High-level architecture of the explorable DOM inspector](https://lively-kernel.org/lively4/lively4-explorable-dom/documentation/high_level_architecture.png)

+The `DOM Inspector` component is the javscript file registering the template.
+Moreover it defines/binds event listeners for the navigation bar buttons, the slider, and the filter.

+The `Explorable DOM Inspector` class is the key component creating and managing the different views, altering the tools UI and behavior depending on the different views (setting opacity, enabled/disable buttons, and so on).
+Due to this component there is a loose coupling between the template definition itself and the behavioural aspects of the tool.
+This enables an independent development of the lively dom inspector tool in this repository when moving the template back to the `lively-core` directory.

+The different views contain the logic of creating the tool elements (and the according information/code elements) and define their behaviour (zoom, hover/click handling).

+Consequently, there is a devision of the visual presentation (`Explorable DOM Inspector`) and the functional level (views).
+The encapsulation of the views makes it easy to extend the current views and to add new views.